jsreport/docs/docs/get-started.md

 ### Recipes

-As it was mentioned in the introduction jsreport supports various reports and various output formats.
-To specify output format you choose jsreport [Recipe](/learn/recipes).
+As it was mentioned in the introduction, jsreport supports various reports and various output formats.
+To specify output format you choose jsreport [recipe](/learn/recipes).
 Recipe doesn't only define the output format but also how it is produced.
 You can for example define html template and then just with changing recipe decide if the output should be a pdf, html or excel.
 Or you don't have to stick with html and use some advanced recipes to create pdf using Apache FOP or excel file from Open XML.

 The easiest way to create a pdf invoice is to use html to pdf conversion provided by [phantom-pdf](/learn/phantom-pdf) recipe, so lets switch to that.